SensiPeeps/skyleebot/README.md

 An example `config.py` file could be:
 ```
-from skylee.sample_config import Config
+from Perry.sample_config import Config

 class Development(Config):
-    OWNER_ID =  894380120 # my telegram ID
+    OWNER_ID =  894380120 # your telegram ID; easiest way is to search and start 'userinfobot' from Telegram directory
-    OWNER_USERNAME = "starryboi"  # my telegram username
+    OWNER_USERNAME = "austinsama"  # your telegram username; if you don't have one, set one
-    API_KEY = "your bot api key"  # my api key, as provided by the botfather
+    API_KEY = "your bot api key"  # bot api token, as provided by the botfather (yes, daddy)
     SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost:5432/database'  # sample db credentials
-    MESSAGE_DUMP = '-1234567890' # some group chat that your bot is a member of
+    MESSAGE_DUMP = '-1234567890' # group-chat/channel id; dumps logs as messages in dedicated room
-    USE_MESSAGE_DUMP = True
+    USE_MESSAGE_DUMP = True # set true/false to log or not
     SUDO_USERS = []  # List of id's for users which have sudo access to the bot.
     LOAD = []
     NO_LOAD = []
-    TELETHON_HASH = None # for purge stuffs
+    TELETHON_HASH = None # api_hash from my.telegram.org
-    TELETHON_ID = None
+    TELETHON_ID = None # api_id from my.telegram.org
 ```

 ### Python dependencies